changx03/typescript-react-boilerplate/README.md

 }
 ```

-We borrowed configurations from `create-react-app <app-name> --scripts-version=react-scripts-ts`, but simplifed it.<br>
+We borrowed configurations from `create-react-app <app-name> --scripts-version=react-scripts-ts`, but simplified it.<br>
 See [TypeScript-React-Starter](https://github.com/Microsoft/TypeScript-React-Starter) for more details.

 ## Quick start